Accredited Reiki Practitioner (ARP) Membership

 • Personal Reflection Essay (250–500 words) Share how Reiki has influenced your life, your personal practice, and your motivation to practise professionally.

-• Client/Practitioner Etiquette Essay A short reflection on professional boundaries, communication, and respectful client care.
+• Client/Practitioner Etiquette Essay: A short reflection on professional boundaries, communication, and respectful client care.

 References